microdynamics-cpu/tree-core-cpu/README.md

 $ make cpuTestBuild
 $ make amTestBuild
 ```
 > NOTE: you need enough memory to compile the application binaries.
+Generally speaking, you need at least 4GB of memory.

 ### Recursive test
 After you modify the processor design, you need to run recursive unit test to gurantee the modification is correct.